Your shopping bag is empty.

 True to Karl-Friedrich Scheufele's commitment to certified precision, the mechanical movements with automatic winding beating at the heart of the Alpine Eagle Gstaad Edition watches – and visible through a transparent sapphire crystal case-back – are developed in Chopard's watchmaking workshops and certified as chronometers by the Official Swiss Chronometer Testing Institute (COSC).

-The Large case Alpine Eagle Gstaad Edition timepiece thus welcomes the Chopard 01.01-C movement with a 60-hour power reserve, while the Small models host the Chopard 09.01-C with a 42-hour power reserve – the latter 8-ligne movement being one of the smallest to receive COSC certification.
+The Large case Alpine Eagle Gstaad Edition watch thus welcomes the Chopard 01.01-C movement with a 60-hour power reserve, while the Small models host the Chopard 09.01-C with a 42-hour power reserve – the latter 8-ligne movement being one of the smallest to receive COSC certification.

-The Alpine Eagle collection, created by three generations of the Scheufele family, is a modern reinterpretation of the St. Moritz watch, the first watch designed by Karl-Friedrich Scheufele in the late 1970s.
+The Alpine Eagle sport watch collection, created by three generations of the Scheufele family, is a modern reinterpretation of the St. Moritz watch, the first watch designed by Karl-Friedrich Scheufele in the late 1970s.
 With its pure and assertive design, Alpine Eagle enriches this heritage with powerful inspiration drawn from Nature.
 A round case with raised stylised flanks, a crown engraved with a compass rose, a bezel with eight functional indexed screws, a textured dial with deep hues and luminescent indications, and an integrated metal bracelet: Alpine Eagle is a resolutely contemporary and elegantly refined watch.